sanlocoz/cross-section/README.md

 	3.5.
 Run main3.bat to make AutoCAD script.

 	3.6.
-Drag .scr file from output_scr file to AutoCAD and Voila you will get thousands of existing and planned cross-sections.
+Drag .scr file from output_scr file to AutoCAD and you will get thousands of existing and planned cross-sections.

 ## Sample output